-Experience of working on websites outside of your degree is invaluable as it will enable you to build a portfolio of your design skills and technical ability.
-Some degree programmes offer the option of gaining a year-long paid placement as part of your studies.
-You can find relevant opportunities through EDT's Year In Industry scheme.
+Try to get experience working on websites outside of your degree.
+This will enable you to build a portfolio of your design and development skills and technical ability.
+Some degrees give students the option of carrying out a year-long paid placement during their studies.
+You can find relevant opportunities through EDT's Year In Industry (YINI) scheme.

 You can also show initiative by arranging a summer placement or part-time experience yourself.
-Since the vast majority of businesses advertise their services or goods through the internet, there are many opportunities for this.
+Since the vast majority of businesses advertise their services or goods through the internet, there are many opportunities available.

 Community schemes are an excellent way to demonstrate you can communicate your technical knowledge to the general public.
 This could involve you helping someone to use the internet for the first time, or create their own website.
 Find out about current schemes through your local council.

-There are a wealth of web design agencies that specialise in creating and maintaining websites for other organisations.
+There are many web design agencies that specialise in creating and maintaining websites for other organisations.
 If a company doesn't use these services, they usually have their own web designer or in-house team.